prasada02/responsive-addons-for-elementor/readme.txt

 * Go to Plugins > Add New.
 * Upload the downloaded plugin zip file.
 * Install and activate it.

-= 6.
-How do we add responsive widgets to our website? = Install and activate the Responsive Addons for Elementor plugin, search for the widget you want to add, drag and drop it on the page, and customize it.

 == Installation ==